vladr7/EmaFoods/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The first why:
+The first why

 This project serves as a learning journey and exploration into Compose, Coroutines, Flows, and Compose Native Navigation.
 It uses Clean Architecture with a feature-layered structure (data/domain/presentation per each feature), mappers, data sources, repositories, and use cases.
 The design uses MaterialDesign & MaterialYou and Typography.
 I've also included Animations, and worked with ROOM and Firebase.
 To ensure everything works as it should, I've also added Unit Tests.

-The second why:
+The second why

 My girlfriend Ema and I often found ourselves running out of cooking ideas, so I decided to create this app to provide culinary inspiration to those who follow a vegan diet or who wish to experiment with vegan food.
 Our goal is to demonstrate that vegan food can be diverse, delicious, and easy to prepare.